 - Reduce staffing costs

-- Achieve service level goals, such as utilization rates and quality assurance scores
+- Achieve service-level goals, such as utilization rates and quality assurance scores

-- Optimize agent performance and engagement
+- Optimize agent performance and engagement for happier employees

 - Integrate with other business systems, such as QA platforms, CRMs, user management and reporting tools